STBBI Testing Options

 8. After testing, the pharmacist can discuss ways to reduce your risk of future infection, other testing options, and other supports.
 This can include information on how to access prevention options like PrEP for HIV.

-Questions before getting tested?
+Questions about the APPROACH Study?
 Get in touch.